 “We use robust pre-ems to control weeds in autumn.
 There are quite a lot of actives available in wheat, so we can get good control, some of the other crops with fewer actives cause more difficulty.”

-In wheat, Mr Pope has recommended Liberator + Proclus + Defy with some very pleasing results this season.
+In wheat, Mr Pope has used Liberator + Proclus + Defy with some good results.
 Avadex is also used on fields with black-grass problems.

 “We first used Proclus against black-grass two years ago, it worked very well, so last autumn it went against ryegrass as well.
 It worked incredibly well, walking the crops in spring we struggled to find many ryegrass plants even though it was a high-risk field.”